tuds-wiki/tud-wiki.github.io/docs/8_plotting.md

 ### Colours

-Certain functions use a `line_colour` parameter that can be used to set the line colour when plotting graphs.
+Certain functions use a `plt_colour` parameter that can be used to set the line colour when plotting graphs.
 All matplotlib colours are valid parameters.
 By default, TUD-SUMO uses the [TU Delft colour palette](https://www.tudelft.nl/huisstijl/bouwstenen/kleur) as below, and so these colours are also valid parameters.

 ![TU Delft colour palette](img/palette.png)